The great Catalan gathering at the summit of the sacred mountain of Canigou

 In the early hours of Sunday morning, participants begin the ascent to the Canigou peak at 2,784 meters to deposit their bundles, which will fuel the flame of the Flama del Canigó, then carried from village to village to light the Saint-Jean bonfires throughout Catalonia.

-By car: Casteil is accessible via the D116 from Vernet-les-Bains (2 km).
+Casteil is accessible via the D116 from Vernet-les-Bains (2 km).
 Parking in the village of Casteil.
+The trail then ascends towards the Refuge des Cortalets (2,150 m), a 5 to 6-hour walk with approximately 1,400 m of positive elevation gain.

 The ascent of Canigou requires good physical condition.
-Bring warm clothing, good mountain boots, and sufficient water.
+Bring warm clothing (even in June, temperatures can drop at the summit), good mountain shoes, and sufficient water.

 No photo yet.
 Share yours!